n3wtron/vconf/README.md

 # the jws payload is not important
 $ echo "myAppName" | jose-util sign --key priv.key --alg RS256
 ```
-the generated token can be used as *Bearer* Authorization header or in the `token` variable in the GRPC metadata header
+the generated token can be used as *Bearer* Authorization header, in the `token` variable in the GRPC metadata header or as spring cloud configuration [token](https://github.com/vecosy/spring-boot-example/blob/master/src/main/resources/bootstrap.yml)

 ### 3. Configure your application to use the JWS token